aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_config.md

 ## Function `update_required_stake`

-Update the min and max stake amounts.
-Can only be called as part of the Aptos governance proposal process established by the AptosGovernance module.
+Update the min and max stake amounts.<br/> Can only be called as part of the Aptos governance proposal process established by the AptosGovernance module.

 <pre><code>public fun update_required_stake(aptos_framework: &amp;signer, minimum_stake: u64, maximum_stake: u64)<br/></code></pre>